Pannikin prolonged: La Jolla cafe receives last-minute extension for Girard Avenue site

 Morrow said she has been looking to reopen Pannikin somewhere else in The Village, though nothing is definite.

 Unable to find an 11th-hour solution that would let it stay in its decades-long location, Pannikin La Jolla plans to mark its last weekend at 7467 Girard Ave. with an all-day event Saturday, April 9, featuring music and more.

 The property is owned by the Clem Abrams Trust.
 Abrams was a La Jolla developer who died in December 2018.
 His wife, Lydia “Dia” Abrams, went missing in June 2020 from her 117-acre ranch near Idyllwild in the San Jacinto Mountains in Riverside County and has not been found.

-Abrams’ trust is administered by his children, Clinton and Crisara Abrams.
-Clinton told the La Jolla Light in March that he disagreed with Crisara’s decision to evict Pannikin.
+Abrams’ trust is administered by his daughter, Crisara Abrams.
+Her brother, Clinton, told the La Jolla Light in March that he disagreed with Crisara’s decision to evict Pannikin.

 Neither Crisara nor her attorney, Janet Gertz, have responded to requests for comment.

 Bob Sinclair opened the original Pannikin Coffee & Tea in 1968 in one of the Green Dragon Colony cottages.

 Pannikin moved to the Girard Avenue location in 1971.
 Sinclair also opened other Pannikin locations that either have closed or have different owners now.